MarianKmotorka/my-react-hooks/README.md

 # My React Hooks
 ## Personal custom hooks library

-This repositary is a place where I collect and showcase my useful custom hooks.
+This repo is a place where I collect and showcase my useful custom hooks.